arishhaque/ecart-app/README.md

 # Ecart App

-A small cart functionality built with React and Vite.
+A small cart application built with React and Vite.
 This project demonstrates a simple product list, product cards, and a cart using modern React patterns: hooks (`useContext`, `useState`, `useMemo`), Context for app-level state, and a lightweight store structure.

 ## Key Features